 No Oral Agreements.
 Subject to the foregoing, this letter and the Proposal set out the parties’ understanding as of this date, and there are no other written or oral agreements or understandings among the parties.

-Exclusive Negotiations: Coleman will negotiate solely with ECT, and with no other company, concerning Powder River field services until the closing date established above.
+Exclusive Negotiations: Coleman hereby agrees to negotiate solely and exclusively with Enron regarding the Transaction and the subject matter of the Proposal from the date hereof through the Closing Date.

-If the terms and conditions of this letter are in accord with your understanding, please sign and return the enclosed counterpart of this letter no later than August 6, 1999 after which date, if not signed and returned, this letter shall be null and void.
+If the terms and conditions of this letter are in accord with your understanding, please sign and return the enclosed counterpart of this letter no later than August ___, 1999 after which date, if not signed and returned, this letter shall be null and void.